tobydickenson/FeederAlignment/README.md

 sufficient accuracy to allow the first pick to complete; but this new control loop can fine tune the pick location and keep it it accurate if the tape wanders.

-This version currently works with ReferencePushPull feeder, and it assumes that the vision features provided by that class have been disabled.
+This version currently works with ReferencePushPullFeeder, and it assumes that the vision features provided by that class have been disabled.
 Unfortunately there is no feeder API to adjust the pick location, so class-specific customisation will be needed for other types of feeder.

 This requires openpnp test branch version from 20205-09-18 or later.

+## Installation

+1. Copy the contents of the `scripts` directory into `~/.openpnp2/scripts`
+2. Copy the contents of the `scripts/Events` directory into `~/.openpnp2/scripts/Events`

+## Usage

+* ReferencePushPullFeeder pick positions will be automatically adjusted.
+This adjustment is restricted to small parts, and picks with negligble angular error.
+* After moving a feeder, select `Realign feeder pick location restart` from openpnp's `Scripts` menu, and select the name of the feeder which moved (or 'All').
+This temporarily increases the control loop gain for the next few alignments.